-- Bouillon cubes or a bouillon mix adds lots if extra flavor to the cooking liquid.
+- Bouillon cubes / bouillon mix: This adds lots if extra flavor to the cooking liquid.
 If you do not have any in your kitchen, be sure to use a rich beef broth in the recipe.

-- If after our suggested cook time, the beef is not as tender as you’d like, you will need to place the lid back onto the pot, seal it, and then cook at high pressure for additional time (an additional 10 to 20 minutes is our suggestion).
+- Roast is not tender: If after our suggested cook time, the beef is not as tender as you’d like, you will need to place the lid back onto the pot, seal it, and then cook at high pressure for additional time–we suggest 10 to 20 minutes.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.
 Sodium will vary depending on the broth, bouillon, and salt used.